 - From home, go to All Services and search Virtual Machines.
 Select and open your Virtual Machine.

 - You can customize the time span according to your needs.
 In Overview pane, Select the Monitoring tab and scroll to check data.

-- Review various types of charts to monitor virtual machine.
+- Review various types of charts to monitor virtual machines.
 You can click on any chart to add metrics or change the chart type other than as displayed.

-- Now from left sidebar click on Activity Log.
+- Now from the left sidebar click on Activity Log.
 Activity Log records all the operations such as creation or modification in VM every time.
-You can try adding filters and search for any specific operation.
+You can try adding filters and searching for any specific operation.

 In this blog, we talked about the basics of ARM Templates.
 These templates will help you create, update and deploy resources with just a few clicks from your computer; so you don’t need to be an expert programmer or developer to use them!

 If you want to know even more about Azure Cloud and what it has to offer, don’t forget that our Microsoft Azure Solution Architect Certification course covers many other aspects.

 Explore more blogs to have knowledge about cloud computing: